salveta/Salva_Perez_DAW/README.md

 Here you can find two small projects that i was doing in my Programming Studies spepecialized in Multiplatform development.

-In 'Apuestas' you can find a simple project where you cab interactuate with a software about sports betting.
+In 'Apuestas' you can find a simple project where you can interactuate with a software about sports betting.
 You can add teams, scores, delete dates and save all dates in a data base.
 The software was made with windowbuilder and have as a backbone one combobox.
 You can interactuate with some windows, too.